Sport Tech Hub

-London Sport’s Sport Tech Hub was founded with one core purpose – to make it as easy as possible for founders to launch and grow new ventures that play a major role in solving the world’s physical inactivity crisis.
+Sport Tech Hub has been established by London Sport with the purpose of accelerating the use of technology to help more people become active.
+It supports founders to launch, grow and scale ventures that play a major role in solving the world’s physical inactivity crisis.

 Sport Tech Hub Updates

 NEWS: Sport Tech Hub, established by London Sport, are thrilled to announce their new podcast series, Talking Sport & Tech.
 Talking Sport & Tech will give listeners a glimpse into the lives of inspiring leaders and technology entrepreneurs in the sport and physical activity sector.

 Hosted by Milly Pelmore and Alex Zurita from Sport Tech Hub by London Sport, the series will explore the careers and life stories of these leaders, share advice and learnings from their journeys to-date, and discussing the role of technology as a tool to increase physical activity levels in London and beyond.

 NEWS: Sport Tech Hub announce a new partnership with Decathlon.
 This new partnership will see the world’s largest sports retailer, Decathlon, join Sport Tech Hub and London Sport’s vision of making London the most physically active city in the world.
 Read more.

 NEWS: Urban Sports & Culture community platform CityLegends joins Sport Tech Hub, with support commencing from November 1st.
 Read more.

 NEWS: Force for Good become the latest venture to join Sport Tech Hub.
 Force for Good launches next month to connect individuals, charities and corporates on one platform to drive change and make a bigger impact globally.
 Read more.